1A3Dev/LC_MoreCompany/README.md

 ### Information

-This is a forked version of [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) but with support for the public beta!
+This is a forked version of [MoreCompany](https://thunderstore.io/c/lethal-company/p/notnotnotswipez/MoreCompany/) with added support for the public beta.

+Disable the original version before installing this fork.
+Keeping it installed (but disabled) ensures you receive update notifications so you know when to switch back to it.

 ### Support